 Ensuring that faculty resources are most effectively applied across the colleges and departments of the university is a very important responsibility of the Provost/VPAA.
-These decisions can have a big impact on a department and are therefore very closely watched, and politically very sensitive.
+These decisions can have a big impact on a department and are therefore very closely watched,

 Building a World-class faculty requires that the institution hire the best faculty that it can, grow the knowledge, skills and effectiveness of existing faculty, retain the best and eliminate poor performers who are unwilling to grow.
 By studying this article and its linked resources,